Shoulder of Lamb Stuffed with Wild Garlic, Seaweed and Pine Nuts

 I want to quickly share a recipe D cooked which made another dent in our bulging bin bag of wild garlic – a boned shoulder of lamb stuffed with the neverending leaves, crushed seaweed, lemon zest and pine nuts.

-I’ve become more interested in cooking with seaweed since I wrote an article on the subject recently.
+I’ve become more interested in cooking with seaweed since I wrote an article for Great British Food magazine about it recently.
 It adds a lovely umami seasoning to lamb in particular and this recipe is a stunner – soft roast meat with a powerful filling which works well with potatoes, flatbreads or a grain like bulgur wheat on the side.

 Shoulder of Lamb Stuffed with Wild Garlic, Seaweed and Pine Nuts Recipe